Organic Weed Management: How to Keep Your Garden Weed-Free Naturally

 5. Keep Soil Covered with Groundcovers and Cover Crops

-Think of bare soil as an open invitation to weeds—it’s exactly what they need to thrive.
+Think of bare soil as an open invitation to weeds.
+It’s exactly what they need to thrive.
 Keeping your soil covered with fast-growing groundcovers or seasonal cover crops creates a living mulch that prevents weeds from establishing.

-Best Groundcovers for Weed Control:
+Best Groundcovers for Organic Weed Management:

 • Creeping thyme